yktoo/indicator-sound-switcher/doc/config.md

 * The `Inputs` section will be hidden.
 * The device `alsa_card.pci-0000_00_06.0` will be referred to as `My lovely card`, and
     * Its speaker output will be called `Boombox`,
     * Its S/PDIF port will be hidden from the menu,
     * Its microphone input will be called `Mike`, activate the duplex (input+output) profile when selected, and be shown even when isn't available.
+You can switch to it using the `Ctrl+Alt+7` key combo.
 * The device `alsa_card.pci-0000_01_00.1` will be named `HDMI Audio` in the menu items.
 * For the rest all the defaults will apply.